hatsopoulos-lab/marmoset-trajectory_and_network_encoding_model/README.md

     probeinterface

-# Installation
+# Installation (10-30 minutes)

-1. Create conda environment and install dependencies (~5-10 minutes).
+Create conda environment and install dependencies.

-    conda create -n marm_encoding_model python=3.11 numpy pandas pytables scikit-learn seaborn

-    conda activate marm_encoding_model
+    conda create -n marm_encoding_model python=3.11 numpy pandas pytables scikit-learn seaborn conda activate marm_encoding_model
     pip install -U dill neo elephant viziphant statsmodels probeinterface pynwb ndx-pose

-2. Download or clone this repository.
+Download or clone this repository.

-3. Download sample data and place it in "USERPATH/marmoset-trajectory_and_network_encoding_model/demo/data".
+Download sample data and place it in "USERPATH/marmoset-trajectory_and_network_encoding_model/demo/data".
 Within "data" you should see the folders called "original" and "demo".

 For reviewers: data will be supplied via a link from the editor.